 Holiday Death Spiral

-Today I got an email from Donald Miller who talked about HDS (Holiday Death Spiral).
-He said it was: “That deadly infestation of lies that hits us in the holidays where we start thinking calories don’t count and budgets don’t matter.”
-Because, after all, whatever we do now, we can correct in the New Year.
+Looking at the exhausted salesgirl in the painting reminded me of an email I received in my inbox from marketing guy, Donald Miller.
+He was expounding on something people are at risk of becoming infected with this time of year: HDS (Holiday Death Spiral).
+He describes it as, “That deadly infestation of lies that hits us in the holidays where we start thinking calories don’t count and budgets don’t matter.”
+Because, after all, whatever we do now, we can correct in the New Year, right?

-It made me chuckle because what makes it funny is that it’s true.
-Are you caught up in the busyness that creates HDS?
+It made me chuckle because it’s true.
+Are you caught up in the busyness of HDS?
 Every year I swear this year will be different and I will have my cards done by Thanksgiving and presents bought with enough time to wrap them at a leisurely pace.
 I’ll bake things ahead of time and freeze them.
-And I’ll decorate a little each evening instead of a marathon decorating day that just about kills me.
+And I’ll decorate a little each evening instead of a marathon decorating day that exhausts me into a lump on the couch.

-Well, I’ve failed on all those accounts.
+I will probably fail on all those accounts.
 But that’s OK.
 The older I get, the less concerned I am about getting it all right.
-I used to think I had to have everything perfect; now I’m just glad if I get everything done.
+I used to think I had to have everything perfect; now I’m just happy if I get everything even close to done.
 And if I don’t, no one will die.
 No one will even get slightly hurt.
-Sure, it’s a little crazy, but I’m not going to let that steal my peace.
+Sure, this time of year is a little crazy, but I’m not going to let my dreams of an ideal Christmas season steal my peace.

-Instead I will try to choose to be grateful that I have people to send cards to, money to buy presents with, the ingredients I need to bake goodies, and a house to decorate.
-I might redefine the HDS as getting so caught up in what we have to do that we forget to be grateful for what we have.
+Instead, I will try to choose to be grateful that I have people to send cards to, money to buy presents with, the ingredients I need to bake goodies, and a house to decorate.
+I will try to not get so caught up in what I have to do that I forget to be grateful for what I have.

-Being Human connection: My prayer for you: that the peace of Christ which passes all understanding will guard your hearts and minds in Christ Jesus.
+Being Human connection: Whether you’re the super-organized type that is already ready for the holidays, or whether you are like me and procrastinating, my prayer for you is this: May the peace of Christ which passes all understanding will guard your hearts and minds in Christ Jesus.
 (Philippians 4:7), especially during this crazy season.
-Merry Christmas!